Rate Limiting¶

 Best Practices¶

-- Use default behavior: The default raise-on-limit behavior is usually best for most applications
+- Use default behavior: The default wait behavior handles rate limits

-RateLimitErrorand implement retry logic - Monitor quota: Check remaining quota periodically to avoid hitting limits unexpectedly
+raise_on_rate_limit=Trueis set, catchBDLRateLimitErrorand implement retry logic (or user-facing handling) as needed. - Monitor quota: Check remaining quota periodically to avoid hitting limits unexpectedly

 - Use persistent cache: Keep